konsumer/react-redux-starter/README.md

 # react-redux-starter

 This is a basic starter I made to help on codementor.
-It includes a killer webpack setup for ES6 & react, and includes basic setup for redux, redux-form, etc.
+It includes a killer webpack setup for ES6 & react, and includes basic setup for react-router, redux, redux-form, etc. It uses react-bootstrap & animation.css, so you can focus on functionality and have it look ok.

 ## tooling